Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        1.3 Upload .m3u8.
 If there is a problem with any of the Steps, retry them.
 Do not proceed to Step 3 until Step 1 succeeds or times out as described in common failure behaviors above.
 Failed uploads MUST result in a stream manifest Discontinuity per [[!RFC8216]].

-   ### encryption
+   ### Encryption
    1. The publisher MAY choose to encrypt the media segments and publish the corresponding keyfile to the receiving entity.

    ### Relative paths
    1. Relative URL paths SHOULD be used to address each segment.

    ### Resiliency
-   1. When sending media segments to multiple receivers, the publisher MUST send identical media segements and names
+   1. When sending media segments to multiple receivers, the publisher MUST send identical media segments and names
    2. To allow resumption of failed sessions and to avoid reuse of previously cached content, publisher MUST NOT restart segment names or use previously used segment names.
    3. When multiple publishers are used, they MUST use consistent segment names including when reconnecting due to any application or transport error.
 A common approach is to use epoch time/segment duration as the segment name.